2025 Audi Q4 e-tron

 Comfort

 The climate control is easy to set and does a good job of maintaining your target temperature.
-The air vents are simple and manually adjustable, though the position of the driver's side vents point directly at the driver's hands when they're on the wheel, which some people might not like.
+The air vents are simple and manually adjustable, though the driver's side vents point directly at the driver's hands when they're on the wheel, which some people might not like.

 2025 Audi Q4 e-tron pricing in Boydton, VA